Monster Study: Clinical notes

 Most of the non-stuttering children who received negative therapy in the experiment suffered negative psychological effects, and some retained speech problems for the rest of their lives.

 Tudor herself was impacted.
 Three times after her experiment had officially ended, she returned to the orphanage to voluntarily provide follow-up care.
-She wrote to Johnson about the orphan children in a letter dated April 22, 1940, "I believe that in time they … will recover, but we certainly made a definite impression on them."
+She wrote to Johnson about the orphan children in a letter dated April 22, 1940, "I believe that in time they … will recover, but we certainly made a definite impression on them".
 She attempted to reverse the negative effects caused by the experiment but lamented in her letters to Johnson she was unable to provide enough positive therapy to reverse the deleterious effects.

 Reaction

 Johnson never published the results, and the study was relatively unheard of beyond those who knew Johnson.
 However, because the stuttering clinic at the University of Iowa attracted a lot of leading researchers, it was an open secret.
 Those at the center dubbed the experiment the "Monster Study" in the 1940s and 1950s.
 Johnson died early in 1965.
 A 1988 article published in the Journal of Fluency Disorders suggests that he never published it due to embarrassment over the experiment's conclusions.

 In 2001, 62 years after the experiment was performed, Jim Dyer, an investigative reporter for the San Jose Mercury News, wrote a series of articles after finding the Monster Study tucked away in the basement at the University of Iowa.
 He was horrified and began reaching out to the test subjects to better understand what had happened and its impact.
 He compiled and released a series of articles, leading to the unpublished experiment receiving national news attention.
 By then, several of the orphaned children had died, but several were still alive and freely shared with Dyer.
+When Dyer asked about his own opinion of the study, he says how the study should never be considered defensible in any era and further stated “in no way would I ever think of defending this study.
+In no way.
+It’s more than unfortunate.”